laravel-zero/docs/create-a-logo.md

 For more details, check out the [Laminas docs](https://docs.laminas.dev/laminas-text/figlet) on FIGlets.

-<a name="using-a-different-font-name"></a>
+<a name="customising-the-logo-text"></a>
-### Using a different font name
+### Customising the logo text

-In the `config/logo.php` file you will find a property called `name`, you can change it to be any other text if the logo should be different to the app name.
+By default, Laravel Zero will use the `app.name` configuration value for the logo text.
+However, this can be overridden in the `config/logo.php` file.

-By default, Laravel Zero uses the app name.
+You can change the `logo.name` configuration value to any other text, and this will then be used for the logo.